Southern California CityPASS Review 2023: Is It Worth It?

-With the Southern California CityPASS, you get discounted admission on 2, 3, 4, and 5-day tickets.
-You also get access to both Disneyland Park and Disney California Adventure.
+With the Southern California CityPASS, you get discounted admission on variety of 2, 3, 4, and 5-day tickets.
+You also get access to both Disneyland Park and/or Disney California Adventure.
 These are actually two separate, unique parks with their own “lands” and themes.
 Don’t worry though, they are basically across the street from each other.
 So, if you’re staying nearby, you’ll be close to both.

 Disneyland Park is the larger of the two and is the original theme park.
 It’s home to Disney Classics like the Sleeping Beauty Castle, Space Mountain, and It’s a Small World.

 Disney California Adventure is a newer addition and features seven of its own lands, including the popular Cars Land.
 They’re both family-friendly, although Disney California Adventure has a higher proportion of rides designed for thrill seekers.
 They also serve alcohol, which Disneyland doesn’t.